-Pennsylvania's workers' compensation laws are constantly changing.
+In Pennsylvania, workers' compensation laws are constantly changing.
 Above all, they're continually becoming stricter over the years.
-As you can see, this could complicate getting a settlement if you don't have quality representation on your side, you're putting yourself at a huge disadvantage.
-Therefore, at the Biscontini Law Firm, we fight for employees with work-related injuries trying to get the most favorable legal outcomes.
+As you can see, this can complicate getting your settlement.
+So, if you don't have quality representation on your side, you're putting yourself at a huge disadvantage.
+Therefore, at the Biscontini Law Firm, we fight for employees with injuries from work trying to get the most favorable legal outcomes.

-If you've been injured on the job, it can be a complicated ordeal.
-Unfortunately, Pennsylvania's state laws have very strict guidelines on the treatment you should receive.
-As you can see, employers will question their responsibility to avoid fault.
-Above all, their aim most of the time is to save money.
+If you've been through an injury on the job, the claims process is quite complex.
+Additionally, Pennsylvania's state laws give strict instructions on the treatment you can receive.
+As you can see, employers are going to call into question their responsibility so they can avoid fault.
+Above all, their mission is to save money.
 As a result, employers will want these cases to move quite slowly.

 Important Worker's Compensation Tips You Should Know

-Before accepting any care from some workers' compensation provider, there are some things the employer needs to do first.
+So, before accepting any care from some workers' compensation provider, there are some things the employer needs to do first.
 First, they should fill out the "First Report of Injury" form keeping track of important details of your doctor's appointments.
-These include dates, times, and details of all of your doctor appointments.
+For instance, these include dates, times, and details of all of your doctor appointments.

-As you can see, work-related injuries could lead to serious medical conditions requiring serious medical treatment.
-Above all, it's essential to follow the Pennsylvania Worker's Compensation guidelines and be represented by an experienced attorney you know that will fight for you.
+As you can see, injuries that stem from work can lead to serious medical conditions requiring serious medical treatment.
+Above all, it's essential to follow the Pennsylvania Worker's Compensation guidelines and be represented by an attorney with experience that you know will fight for you.

 Worker's Compensation in Pennsylvania

 Starting in 2020, the maximum weekly compensation rate in Pennsylvania is $1,081.
-This rate is mostly made up of ⅔ of the injured worker’s average pay.
+They base this rate on up to ⅔ of the injured worker’s average pay.
 There are other potential factors that come into play when determining the rate.
-However, it’s found that the average weekly wage is one of the most frequently miscalculated items by workers’ compensation insurance carriers.
-Because of these errors, injured workers can lose a significant amount of money over time which is why you should speak with an experienced personal injury attorney if you’ve been hurt on the job.
+However, workers' compensation insurance carriers miscalculate the average weekly wage quite frequently.
+Therefore, workers with an injury can lose a significant amount of money over time.
+In conclusion, this is why you should speak with an experienced workers' compensation attorney if you've been hurt on the job.